daviddalpiaz/r4sl/02-r-intro.md

 ## 0.4401709 0.4529915 0.1068376
 ```

+TODO: discuss relationships found in the data, look at the data.

 ## Plotting

 Now that we have some data to work with, and we have learned about the data at the most basic level, our next tasks is to visualize the data.
 Often, a proper visualization can illuminate features of the data that can inform further analysis.

-We will look at three methods of visualizing data that we will use throughout the course:
+We will look at four methods of visualizing data that we will use throughout the course:

 - Histograms
+- Barplots
 - Boxplots
 - Scatterplots

+TODO: discuss relationships found in the data

 ### Histograms